London’s Ultra Low Emission Zone (ULEZ) is set to expand across all London boroughs from 29 August 2023.

-Will a ULEZ compliant car remain so forevermore?
+Will a ULEZ-compliant car remain so forever?

 No. Absolutely not.
-While for now the rules are set, Transport for London has stated that it’ll review them in the coming years, and it seems at least plausible that in an increasingly electrified automotive world, allowing such large numbers of petrol and diesel cars into urban areas will seem like a bad idea.
+While for now the rules are set, TfL has stated that it’ll review them in the coming years, and it seems at least plausible that in an increasingly electrified automotive world, allowing such large numbers of petrol and diesel cars into urban areas will seem like a bad idea.

 That said, the UK approach has typically been different because instead of amounting to a full ban on certain vehicles, the rules are designed with more stick than carrot, deterring drivers of older vehicles with fees.

 Are classic cars exempt?